FDio/csit/docs/report/introduction/overview.rst

 **S**\ystem **I**\ntegration and **T**\esting (**CSIT**) project report for CSIT
 |release| system testing of |vpp-release|.

-This is the full html version, there is also the reduced `pdf version of this report`_.
+This is the full html version, there is also a reduced `PDF version of this report`_.

 The report describes CSIT functional and performance tests and their continuous execution delivered in CSIT |release|.
 A high-level overview is